eNMS-automation/eNMS/docs/source/base/installation.md

 ### `automation.json`
-The `setup/automation.json` file allows for the customization of some automation library options, such as Napalm Getters, the default contents of the parameterized run form for workflows, and the models that one can access or create from the workflow builder global variables.
+The `setup/automation.json` file allows for the customization of some automation library options, such as Napalm Getters, the default contents of the parameterized run form for workflows, the default arguments used to open a Scrapli connection, and the models that one can access or create from the workflow builder global variables.

 ### `database.json`
 The `setup/database.json` file contains database and schema configuration